cloudfoundry/routing-release/README.md

             ./scripts/generate-bosh-lite-manifest
             bosh -n deploy

     * Or deploy from some other branch.
-The `release_candidate` branch can be considered "edge" as it has passed tests.
+The `release-candidate` branch can be considered "edge" as it has passed tests.
 The `update` script handles syncing submodules, among other things.

             cd ~/workspace/cf-routing-release
-            git checkout release_candidate
+            git checkout release-candidate
             ./scripts/update
             bosh create release --force
             bosh -n upload release